Chief Investment Officer

 National Australia Bank

-Deputy Head of Payments Policy Department
+Deputy Head, Financial Market Infrastructure, Payments Policy Department

 Reserve Bank of Australia